 Rob Clayton, Casey Converse and Stan Curnow talk about their teams in Bird Bites Segments.

 Falcons open season Oct.
 5, hosting New Mexico.

-Air Force continues its upward trend as a program, posting a 10-5 record in 2012-13.
-The Falcons set 14 school records and posted 33 swims that cracked the top-10 list.
+In 2012-13, Air Force was 10-5 in dual meets, set 14 school records and posted 33 swims that cracked the top-10 list.
 Sophomore Kim Davis continued to rewrite the record books, setting five individual and seven overall records.